 Let's use $1.25 million as a starting point, along with the next question: When do you want to retire?

+Many people are bothered by the idea that FIRE requires too much sacrifice of the "now."
 Yet many FIRE practitioners say the lifestyle can be deeply gratifying.
-Sure, there are sacrifices, but learning basic plumbing to fix a leaky faucet can not only save you hundreds of dollars versus hiring a handyman or plumber, it can unlock your potential to do far more things on your own.
+Sure, there are sacrifices, but learning basic plumbing to fix a leaky faucet can save you hundreds of dollars versus hiring a handyman or plumber.
+It can also unlock your potential to do far more things on your own.

 But how much sacrifice FIRE requires you and your family to make really depends on your goals, your disposable income, and what you're prepared to give up or cut back on to get your savings rate as high as possible.

-It's also possible to find, over time, that many of the things that were hard to give up are things you're better off for having left behind.
-A simpler, less expensive lifestyle that prioritizes experiences over things, especially when it helps you achieve financial independence as young as you can, is worth striving for.
+It's also possible to find over time that many things that were hard to give up are things you're better off having left behind.
+A simpler, less-expensive lifestyle that prioritizes experiences over things, especially when it helps you achieve financial independence as early as you can, is worth striving for.